miaoxie7788/dga/SOLUTION.md

 create an automatic process to select best algorithm/classifier and feature set by running 3-fold cross validations over any subsets of the candidate features and the 12 pre-constructed classifiers (as shown in params.py), where the metric is highest classification accuracy.
+Since the code is implemented in a multi-processing manner, this brute-forced process does not take too much time (~1 min).
 The cross validation process suggests that one LR classifier is able to achieve a classification accuracy of 91\%, with the feature set [x1, x2, x3, x4, x5, x6, x7].
 We then train a classifier using the best setting and apply it to predict any other domains (as 'legit' or 'dga').